HIGHLIGHTS OF NAMIBIA AND BOTSWANA

-Distance approx. 50 km; driving time approx. 1 h
+Distance approx. 50 km; driving time approx. 1 hour

 Day 2 | Windhoek, Namibia – Namib Desert, Namibia

 Day 3 | Sossusvlei, Namibia

-The gate to the park opens at sunrise and you can drive into the Namib-Naukluft National Park to see the Sossusvlei, a large, white salt and clay pan in the middle of some of the highest dunes in the world.
+The gate to Namib-Naukluft National Park opens at sunrise and you can drive into park the to see the Sossusvlei, a large, white clay pan in the middle of some of the highest dunes in the world.
 Park your vehicle and test your endurance by walking up one of these gigantic dunes.
 If ‘Big Daddy’ is overwhelmingly high, then perhaps Dune 45 will be the right one for you.
 Brace yourself for unforgettable views when you reach the top of the dune.
-Overlooking the ever-moving dune landscape is breath-taking.
-Other options for the day include visiting Sesriem Canyon (where you can also hike in the dry season as well.
+Overlooking the ever-moving dune landscape is breathtaking.
+Other options for the day include visiting Sesriem Canyon, where you can hike in the dry season as well.
 After an exciting day of exploring, you drive back to The Elegant Desert Eco Camp.
 If you prefer to have a knowledgeable guide by your side, you can also book a guided day trip to explore Sossusvlei.
-You spend another night in the tented chalets of Desert Camp.
+You spend another night at The Elegant Desert Eco Camp.

 Day 4 – 5 | Namib Desert, Namibia – Swakopmund, Namibia